GabDug/sync-pre-commit-lock/README.md

 pdm self add "sync-pre-commit-lock[pdm]""
 ```

-Optionally, you can also specify [the plugin in your project](https://pdm.fming.dev/latest/dev/write/#specify-the-plugins-in-project) `pyproject.toml`, to share it with your team:
+Optionally, you can also specify [the plugin in your project](https://pdm.fming.dev/latest/dev/write/#specify-the-plugins-in-project) `pyproject.toml`, to make it installable with `pdm install --plugins`:

 ```toml
 [tool.pdm]